Sacred Kōyasan, created by Kōbō Daishi Kūkai

 You may have some inconvenience during your stay at a Buddhist temple, but please understand that you are always welcome and appreciated in our temple.

 Enjoy viewing our garden, a state-recognized Place of Scenic Beauty, and stroll around Kōyasan.

 Rooms: non-Smoking rooms only.
 (There is designated area where you can smoke.
 Please ask our staff.)

 *Wheelchair is available along the hallways but not in the room.
 We can prepare the chair only for disabled guests.

 ** We can look after your luggage before your check-in time or after check-out time.

-***** Toilet Paper and Paper Towel are set in the Toilet.
+***** Toilet paper and paper towel are available in the toilet.

 ******* Children under 3 years can stay free without extra bedding.

-Cancellation Policy: Free Cancellation by 1 day before your check-in date.
+Cancellation Policy: free cancellation up to 1 day before your check-in date.